Clubs and Organizations

 We look forward to helping you discover your full leadership potential and offering support and guidance along the way.
-Please feel free to contact the Engagement & Programs Office at 310.506.7686, or stop by our office located in SPP Room 276, should you have any questions about student clubs and organizations here at SPP.
+Please feel free to contact the Office of Student Engagement at 310.506.7686, or stop by our office located in SPP Room 276, should you have any questions about student clubs and organizations here at SPP.

 - Student Organization Roster Form